-‘I should have gotten the damn vaccine,’ woman says fiance texted before he died of COVID-19
+‘I should have gotten the damn vaccine,’ woman says fiancé texted before he died of COVID-19

 Adding their voices to the message are people like DuPreez, converted by wrenching loss.
 She said she and her oldest son got vaccinated after Freedy became sick.

-DuPreez said that she and her fiance — the father of her two youngest children — were never disparaging of science, just cautious.
+DuPreez said that she and her fiancé — the father of her two youngest children — were never disparaging of science, just cautious.
 They wore face masks, she said, and sanitized their hands and shifted to pickup orders for their shopping.
 And when they went to San Diego with the kids in mid-July, the threat of the pandemic seemed to be quickly receding.
 Thousands had recently flocked to the Las Vegas area for a Garth Brooks concert and an Ultimate Fighting Championship event.

-Then, Freedy ended up in an emergency room with a horrible sunburn from their beach trip, his fiancee said.
+Then, Freedy ended up in an emergency room with a horrible sunburn from their beach trip, his fiancée said.
 He was unable to eat or sleep and had the chills, but the doctor sent him home.

 He returned to another emergency room when the symptoms persisted, where learned that more than sun poisoning was at play: He tested positive for the coronavirus.
 Freedy went home again with instructions to drink water and isolate, she said.